polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 _"corporate database vendors"_, and don't even allow for purchasing products that somehow doesn't support their particular database type.

-In addition the database adapters in Magic also gives you transaction support, creating, committing, and rolling back database transactions, and lots of additional features.
+In addition some database adapters in Magic also gives you transaction support, creating, committing, and rolling back database transactions, and lots of additional features.
 Please refer to your specific database adapter for more information about these slots.